MaziarHeidari2003/djangoWithcDennisIvy_DiscordProject/hints.md

 Using keyword arguments:  {% url 'base:home' sth %}
 Using positional arguments: {% url 'base:home' %}?q={{topic.name}}
 How to retrieve positional args: q=request.GET.get('q')

+problem4:

+topic,created=Topic.objects.get_or_create(name=topic_name) # this is wild !!

+The get_or_create method is indeed a powerful and convenient feature in Django's ORM.
+It attempts to fetch an object from the database based on the provided filters.
+If an object with those filters doesn't exist, it creates one with the given parameters.

+problem5:
+  Well while using django model forms for posting data you might use .is_valid() and form.save() syntax, Well that is great, But what if you want to treat a field a bit defferent?
+  Im going to show two ways:

+  def updateRoom(request,pk):
+    room = Room.objects.get(id=pk)
+    form = RoomForm(instance=room)
+    topics = Topic.objects.all()
+    # if a user who is not the host, he is not alloewd to update the room

+    if request.user != room.host:
+      return HttpResponse('You are not allowed to do it')

+    if request.method == 'POST':
+        topic_name=request.POST.get('topic')
+        topic,created =Topic.objects.get_or_create(name=topic_name)
+        form= RoomForm(request.POST,instance=room)
+        room.topic=topic
+        room.description = request.POST.get('description')
+        room.name = request.POST.get('name')
+        room.save()
+        return redirect("base:home")

+Well this way is ignoring a big part of vakidation now the next solution:
+    if request.method=='POST':
+      topic_name=request.POST.get('topic')
+      form = RoomForm(request.POST,instance=room)
+      if form.is_valid():
+        topic,created=Topic.objects.get_or_create(name=topic_name)
+        room = form.save(commit=False)  # Create the instance without saving it yet room.topic=topic
+        room.save()
+        return redirect("base:home")
+      else:
+        # Handle invalid form data

+problem6:
+    Im always confused to user redirect or reverse , well i gotta learn this kinda methods someday!

+      return redirect('base:user-profile',pk=user.id)

+      All I need from this syntax is that the first arg should be the name of the desired url.

+problem7:
+While working with django rest_framework

+  First error to solve => Object of type Room is not JSON serializable You cant just pass quesryset which is a python list to Response

+  Do you know anything about CORES?
+CROSS ORIGINE RESOURCE SHARING DJANGO-CORES-HEADERS